 Master of Public Health Degree in Nutritional Sciences

-The two-year Master of Public Health in Nutritional Sciences degree is intended for students who wish to pursue careers in the field of human nutrition in a wide range of clinical, community, advocacy, research, policy and governmental settings.
-The degree requires a summer public health internship and offers one optional dietetics concentration with additional requirements as a path to the Registered Dietitian credential.
+The Department of Nutritional Sciences at the University of Michigan School of Public Health offers a highly customizable Master of Public Health (MPH) degree for students who wish to pursue careers in the field of human nutrition in a wide range of clinical, community, advocacy, research, policy and governmental settings.

-Applicants to the Nutritional Sciences MPH program should have a strong interest in science and health, an undergraduate degree in a field of basic or applied science, and, at a minimum, should have taken courses in biology, physiology, general and organic chemistry, and biochemistry.
+Applicants to the Nutritional Sciences MPH degree should have a strong interest in science and health.
+Successful students often have an undergraduate degree in a field of basic or applied science, or, at a minimum, have taken courses in biology, physiology, general and organic chemistry, and biochemistry.

 Sustainable Food Systems Focus Area